slan-teaching/STP598sta/index.md

 ### Announcements:

 * Welcome!
-Masks are required in classroom.
+Masks are recommended in classroom.
 If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/82923263893?pwd=eVdtVGsxblV3RlJqNi9WUUdYalFOdz09).

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.